julrich/Obsmd-Life-Manager/02 Action/02 Projects/Initialize Second Brain.md

 - [ ] Add missing directory notes for dashboards / overviews (Resouces > People, Meetings, Clipped, Attachments) 📅 2023-01-15
 - [ ] Integrate Templater and Quick Add with [[Media Template]] 📅 2023-02-15
 - [ ] Create a process and template for weekly and monthly reviews ⏫ 📅 2023-01-15
+- [ ] Investigate missing calendar icon for Weekly page 🔼 📅 2023-01-09
+- [ ] Move rest of tasks (most at least) to fitting projects 🔼 📅 2023-01-09

 ## Links